atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** Currency in which the fee is charged.
-- **Constraints:** Must be a valid 3-letter ISO 4217 currency code.
 - **Default:** Follows system or booking currency.
 - **Example:** `"USD"`